beviu/m2-internship/updates.typ

     ],
   )

+#focus-slide[
+  Thank you. \
+  Any questions?
+]

+= Questions

+#appendix[
   == FRED

   #quote(attribution: <fred-spec>)[
     The FRED architecture was designed with the following goals:
     - Improve overall performance and response time by *replacing event delivery* through the interrupt descriptor table (IDT event delivery) and *event return* by the IRET instruction with lower latency transitions.
   ]

   But no supporting hardware yet!
+]